Discover How To Relate to Your Clients Professionally

-- Learn to operate a clinic or counselling practice
+- Learn to provide a professional counselling service.

-- Learn to develop your understanding of appropriate practices and procedures within the counselling profession.
+- Learn to develop your understanding of appropriate practices and procedures within the counselling profession or other therapies.

-- Gain knowledge of the self, personality and emotions and their effect on the counselling process as well as being introduced to some of the most common disorders.
+- Gain knowledge of the self, personality and emotions and their effect on the counselling process.

 Pre-requisites: “Introduction to Psychology” (or equivalent)